Skip to main content

 “Go on.”
 Ishaan Dev urged.

 “ Well…” Priyambada sat down on the edge of the bed facing his chaise.
-“You know how people like Smriti… lost family and land and jobs to the war… There are so many of them we don’t know of who are always directly or indirectly affected by war.”
+“You know how people like Smriti… lost family and land and jobs to the war… There are so many of them we don’t know who are always directly or indirectly affected by war.”
 She cleared her throat.
 He nodded.

-“Of course, we can’t compensate for everything in cash and kind but we can support them through certain schemes to rebuild their lives, unite with lost family members or get a job?”
+“Of course, we can’t compensate for everything in cash and kind, but we can support them through certain schemes to rebuild their lives, unite with lost family members or get a job?”

 Ishaan Dev couldn’t help but admire her idea.
-“I know that it's not something that is usually done for war victims but…”
+“I know that it's not something that is usually done for war victims, but…”

-“Let us be the first to do so then.”
+“Let us be the first to do so, then.”
 He reassured her with a nod.
 “I will speak to the ministers myself.
 The scheme will be named after you.”

 “What?”
 Priyambada looked wide-eyed.
 “Oh no, I just wanted to…”

 “It’s done then.”
-Ishaan Dev cut her short and nodded “ Let Neelambargarh be a pioneer for war victim schemes.
+Ishaan Dev cut her short and nodded, “ Let Neelambargarh be a pioneer for war victim schemes.
 It will show that we care for our people.”
 Priyambada was happy that her dream project was accepted so easily by Ishaan Dev without a hint of doubt.
 She didn’t expect that.

 “Also.
 I have decided to hold a ritual and offering at the temple on this day of the Lord, to… thank him.
 I would like it if you were there.”
 She said, rather unsurely.
 Ishaan Dev nodded.

-“By then, I will be out of this prison and of course I have to keep the invitation of the Maharani of Neelambargarh.” he nodded.
+“By then, I will be out of this prison, and of course, I have to keep the invitation of the Maharani of Neelambargarh,” he nodded.
 Priyambada looked up at his words with a formal nod.
 The moment he used her title, she was suddenly reminded of why they were being cordial in the first place.
 The nation, the people, and their welfare.

 Comments